anikalohia/Secrets-Project/README.md

 # Secrets-Project
-Secrets project is used to display secretc of multiple user form the API:https://secrets-api.appbrewery.com
+Secrets project is used to display secrets of different user form the API:https://secrets-api.appbrewery.com